joone/loz/README.md

 Once loz is running, you can start a conversation by interacting with it. loz will respond with a relevant message based on the input.

 ### Run Linux Commands with Loz
 Loz empowers users to execute Linux commands using natural language.
-This feature bridges the gap between intuitive language and technical command execution, making Linux more accessible to a broader audience.
-Below are some examples demonstrating how `loz` translates natural language into Linux commands:
+Below are some examples demonstrating how `loz`'s LLM backend translates natural language into Linux commands:

 #### Examples
 - Find the largest file in the current directory: